holepunchto/hypercore/README.md

 #### `core.id`

-Buffer containing the id (z-base-32 of the public key) identifying this core.
+String containing the id (z-base-32 of the public key) identifying this core.

 Populated after `ready` has been emitted.
 Will be `null` before the event.